Biggestprocrastinator/Biggestprocrastinator/README.md

 ### ⚠️ This GitHub profile is no longer active.

-All of my open-source projects, enterprise architecture deployments, and algorithmic repositories (including **DocParser AI**) have been permanently migrated to my new handle.
+All of my open-source projects,  architecture deployments, and  repositories have been permanently migrated to my new handle.

 ## 👉 [Click here to visit my active profile: @kratos-sec](https://github.com/kratos-sec)